jdantonio/jdantonio.github.io/about/index.md

 * I proudly live in [Akron, OH](http://www.akronohio.gov/) where I do what I can to keep **Northeast Ohio** such a great place to live.

+* I am **Catholic** and a member of [Saint Sebastian Parish](http://www.stsebastian.org/) where I lector, serve on the Finance Committee, and am a member of the Pre-Cana team.

 * I love to **travel** and have visited almost 30 countries.